wenbo-li-ee/wenbo-li-ee.github.io/_posts/2023-04-11-IELTS-Speaking.md

 **Is it easy to complain**
 **And explain why you were pleased with the result of the complaint**

 One experience that comes to mind when I made a complaint and was pleased with the result was when I had an issue with a faulty electronic device that I had purchased online.
 I had bought a new phone, and within a few days of using it, I realized that the camera was not functioning correctly.
-The pictures were coming out blurry and distorted, and it was affecting my ability to take clear and high-quality photos.
+The pictures were **coming out blurry and distorted**, and it was affecting my ability to take clear and high-quality photos.

-I decided to make a complaint about the phone to the online retailer's customer service team.
+I decided to make a complaint about the phone to the **online retailer's customer service team**.
 I spoke to a representative over the phone and explained the issue that I was having with the device.
-The representative was courteous and professional, and he immediately offered to replace the phone free of charge.
+The representative was **courteous** and professional, and he immediately offered to replace the phone **free of charge**.
 He provided clear instructions on how to return the defective phone and assured me that the replacement phone would be sent out as soon as possible.

-The process of making the complaint was straightforward and hassle-free, which I found surprising.
-I had heard stories of customers having difficulty getting their complaints resolved, but this was not the case for me.
-The online retailer's customer service team was responsive and efficient in handling my complaint, which made the experience much more pleasant and stress-free.
+The process of making the complaint was straightforward and **hassle-free**, which I found surprising.
+I had heard stories of customers having difficulty **getting their complaints resolved**, but this was not the case for me.
+The online retailer's customer service team was **responsive and efficient** in handling my complaint, which made the experience much more pleasant and stress-free.

-I was pleased with the result of the complaint because it was resolved in a timely and satisfactory manner.
+I was pleased with the result of the complaint because it was resolved in a **timely and satisfactory manner**.
 The replacement phone arrived within a week of my complaint, and it was in perfect working condition.
-The customer service team had exceeded my expectations by not only replacing the faulty phone but also by handling my complaint with professionalism and empathy.
+The customer service team had **exceeded my expectations** by not only replacing the faulty phone but also by handling my complaint with professionalism and empathy.

 In conclusion, my experience with making a complaint about a faulty electronic device was a positive one.
-While it can be daunting to make a complaint, I found that the process was easy and that the customer service team was helpful and responsive.
+While it can be daunting to make a complaint, I found that the process was easy and that the customer service team was **helpful and responsive**.
 The result of the complaint was pleasing because it was resolved in a timely and satisfactory manner, which left me feeling satisfied and grateful.

 ---